-- Sending organisation: in charge of selecting students/staff and sending them abroad.
+- Applicant organisation from a Programme Country: in charge of applying for the mobility project, signing and managing the grant agreement and reporting.
+The applicant can be a consortium coordinator: leading a mobility consortium of partner organisations of the same country aimed at organising any type of student and staff mobility. - Sending organisation: in charge of selecting students/staff and sending them abroad.
 This also includes grant payments (for those in Programme Countries), preparation, monitoring and recognition related to the mobility period. - Receiving organisation: in charge of receiving students/staff from abroad and offering them a study/traineeship programme or a programme of training activities, or benefiting from a teaching activity. - Intermediary organisation: this is an organisation active in the labour market or in the fields of education, training and youth work in a Programme Country.
 It may be a partner in a national mobility consortium, but is not a sending organisation.
 Its role may be to share and facilitate the administrative procedures of the sending higher education institutions and to better match student profiles with the needs of enterprises in case of traineeships and to jointly prepare participants.

-For mobility between Programme and Partner Countries, only higher education institutions from Programme Countries can apply and administer the payments for inbound and outbound mobility.
+For mobility between Programme and Partner Countries, only organisations from Programme Countries can apply and administer the payments for inbound and outbound mobility.